netceteragroup/automatic-configuration-updates/README.md

 # magnolia-auto-config-updates
-Automatic configuration updates for Magnolia installations
+Automatic configuration updates for Magnolia installations.

 This project allows the user to automatically check and repair configuration settings and ensure their correctness pre and post deployment for Test|Stage|Prod environments.

-###Getting started
+### Getting started

 1. Add a dependency to your project's pom.xml